William H. Beale: AUREV service

 hitting and slightly damaging the Indonesian Army barracks next to the marketplace.
 On April 30, Beale returned to Ambon and bombed the airstrip again.
 On May 1, Beale and his B-26 returned to Clark Air Base for a rest.

 Early on May 9, Beale returned to Mapanget, releasing Pope who then took his turn to go on leave.
 Later that same morning, Beale attacked Ambon again.
 Ambon now had several 12.7 mm machine guns with which it gave anti-aircraft fire.
 An Indonesian Air Force North American P-51 Mustang chased Beale's B-26 but failed to catch it.

 On May 10, Beale with his B-26, plus two Philippine Air Force pilots flying AUREV P-51 fighters, attacked Amahai airfield on the island of Seram, destroying an Indonesian Air Force P-51 on the ground.
 On May 12–13 Beale and the two Filipinos flew two sorties over Central Sulawesi, inflicting heavy damage.
 On the afternoon of May 13 Beale and his B-26 attacked Ambon again, this time accompanied by an AUREV Consolidated PBY Catalina flown by CIA agent Connie W Seigrist.
 Off Ambon, Beale strafed and holed a large sailing vessel, which then settled atop a coral reef.

 Beale tired of both the heavy flying schedule and personality clashes at Mapanget air base.
 By May 15 he had quit the operation, leaving Pope as the sole B-26 bomber pilot.
 The operation did not last much longer.
 On May 18, Pope attacked an amphibious landing force that was steaming from Ambon to re-take the islands of Morotai and Halmahera.
 Pope was shot down and captured, exposing the USA's sponsorship of the Permesta rebellion.
 Embarrassed, the Eisenhower administration terminated CIA support for Permesta and withdrew its agents and remaining aircraft from AUREV.

 Covert operations in Laos

-After the USA aborted its CIA attack on Indonesia, Beale remained in CAT service.
-In 1959 the CIA airline became Air America, and by 1962 Beale was flying covert missions in support of US covert operations in Laos.
+After the U.S. aborted its CIA attack on Indonesia, Beale remained in CAT service.
+In 1959 the CIA airline became Air America, and by 1962 Beale was flying covert missions in support of U.S. covert operations in Laos.
 On April 2, 1962, Beale was in a de Havilland Canada DHC-2 Beaver trying to take off from an airstrip in northeastern Laos.
 The DHC-2 was overloaded, failed to become airborne and crashed at the end of the runway, killing all on board.
 He died from severe burns over 100 percent of his body.